zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 In the [security setting documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-settings.html#password-hashing-algorithms), the Elasticsearch provides a series of [password hashing algorithms](https://github.com/elastic/elasticsearch/blob/be7c7415627377a1b795400fb8dfcc6cbdf0e322/docs/reference/settings/security-hash-settings.asciidoc) for encrypting user's password before storage.
 Based on the result of a manual check of the [source code](https://github.com/elastic/elasticsearch/blob/be7c7415627377a1b795400fb8dfcc6cbdf0e322/x-pack/plugin/core/src/main/java/org/elasticsearch/xpack/core/security/authc/support/Hasher.java), We believe that the Elasticsearch does provide a strong encryption algorithm support for user password storage, as the description in the documentation.<br><br>

 ***E7 - Elasticsearch's two-factor authentication policy*** \
-In the [issue#84784](https://github.com/elastic/kibana/issues/84784), the developer of Elasticsearch indicates that they encourage users needing more sophisticated setups to adopt an external autentication provider such as [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/current/saml-realm.html) or [OIDC](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/security-api-oidc-authenticate.html).
-Therefore, Elasticsearch itself does not provide 2FA-authentication, but it support external autentication provider to do it.
-Here are more issues about 2FA in Elasticsearch: [issue#39414](https://github.com/elastic/kibana/issues/39414) and [issue#31773](https://github.com/elastic/kibana/issues/31773). <br><br>
+Elasticsearch provides a [two-factor authentication policy](https://www.elastic.co/guide/en/cloud/current/ec-account-security.html).
+This policy allows two forms of two-factor authentication access: Text message and Google Authenticator. <br><br>

 #### *2.1.2.
 Unavailable/Insufficient Evidence*

 ***E2 - Review of TLS configuration setting*** \
 Reviewing of TLS configuration setting of Elasticsearch should be completed by the system-of-interest (Elasticsearch) admin.
 This evidence is to prove that Elasticsearch applies strong TLS for secure communication between users and clusters.
 TLS versions can be enabled and disabled within Elasticsearch via the [ssl.supported_protocols](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/security-settings.html#ssl-tls-settings).
 However, the Elasticsearch will only support the TLS versions that are enabled by the underlying JDK.
-In this case, newest TLS v1.3 is supported on JDK11 and later, and JDK8 builds newer than 8u261.
-It's description in [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/jdk-tls-versions.html#jdk-enable-tls-protocol).
+In this case, newest TLS v1.3 is supported on JDK11 and later, and JDK8 builds newer than 8u261.It's description in [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/jdk-tls-versions.html#jdk-enable-tls-protocol).
 Therefore, keeping the JDK version up to date is also a guarantee of security.<br><br>

 ***E3 - Elasticsearch password policy*** \
 Unfortunately, the password policy is unavailable in Elasticsearch.